Yoga | योग – The Combination Of Physical And Mental Exercises

 The different paths of yoga emphasize different approaches and techniques but ultimately lead to the same goal of unification and enlightenment.

-1. Yoga, as a disciplined method for attaining a goal.
+1. Yoga, is a disciplined method for attaining a goal.

-2. Yoga, as techniques of controlling the body and the mind.
+2. Yoga, as a technique of controlling the body and the mind.

-3. Yoga, as a name of one of the schools or systems of philosophy (darśana).
+3. Yoga, is the name of one of the schools or systems of philosophy (darśana).

-4. Yoga, in connection with other words, such as “hatha-, mantra-, and laya-,” referring to traditions specializing in particular techniques of yoga.
+4. Yoga, in connection with other words, such as “Hatha-, mantra-, and laya-,” refers to traditions specializing in particular techniques of yoga.

 5. Yoga, as the goal of Yoga practice.

 One of the benefits of yoga is that you can choose a yoga style that’s tailored to your lifestyle, such as hot yoga, power yoga, relaxation yoga, prenatal yoga, etc. Whether you prefer to practice at home, in a private session, while watching a DVD or at a studio or gym, there is a huge variety of options available to suit your goals and needs.

 If you’re a yoga beginner, hatha yoga, which focuses on basic postures at a comfortable pace, would be great for you.
 If you want to increase strength by using more of your own body’s resistance, power yoga may be right for you.